akunjithapa/congenial-tribble/binary_values.md

 # Binary Values

-The library implements several [binary formats](binary_formats/index.md) that encode JSON in an efficient way.
+The lib implements several [binary formats](binary_formats/index.md) that encode JSON in an efficient way.
 Most of these formats support binary values; that is, values that have semantics defined outside the library and only define a sequence of bytes to be stored.

 JSON itself does not have a binary value.
 As such, binary values are an extension that this library implements to store values received by a binary format.
 Binary values are never created by the JSON parser and are only part of a